If you’re early in your sobriety or stuck in a cycle of relapse, you might find yourself questioning why you’re doing this to yourself.

 1. I Look A LOT Better

-I’ve destroyed any and all images of me that aren’t filtered to the gods from 2014-2016 so I don’t have the photographic evidence, but believe me when I say that I took a major hit in the looks department.
+I’ve destroyed any and all images of me that aren’t filtered to the gods from 2014-2016, so I don’t have much photographic evidence, but believe me when I say that I took a major hit in the looks department.

-Despite the fact that I’d been heavily drinking for years at that point, something about late 2014/early 2015 made my body say, “I give up.”
+Even though I’d been drinking heavily for years at that point, something about late 2014/early 2015 made my body say, “I give up.”

-My hair is much fuller and shiny!
+My hair is much fuller and shinier!
 For the first time since elementary school, I don’t have any blemishes on my face.
 The redness is mostly gone.
-And those horrid little capillary bursts on my chest have disappeared.
-That last one is called spider naevi and it’s not only gross but a sign that your liver isn’t doing so well.

-It depends on a lot of factors including the amount of damage you’ve done, years of heavy drinking, age, and genetics.
+It depends on many factors, including the amount of damage you’ve done, years of heavy drinking, age, and genetics.

 Realistically, by six months to a year, you should begin to see marked improvements.
-Some see results much faster and they are among the lucky few.
-Bless their hearts.
+Some see results much faster, and they are among the lucky few.

 I’m talking about things like being at dinner with a friend and forgetting the mechanics of subtracting large numbers.
 I shit you not.

 The long and short-term impact of alcohol on your brain is extensive.
-I won’t go into detail here because I’ve written about it before, but if you are finding that you can’t engage intellectually with the world like you used to, you’re forgetting more things or struggling to focus, there is good news for you, my friend!
+I won’t go into detail here because I’ve written about it before, but if you can’t engage intellectually with the world like you used to, you’re forgetting more things or struggling to focus, there is good news for you, my friend!

-You will get all your mental faculties back.
+Your brain can heal.
+You can get your mental faculties back!

 3. My Stress Levels Are Lower

-I think on a subconscious level I allowed myself to get worked up over small things because it was a nice excuse to drink.
+I think, subconsciously, I allowed myself to get worked up over small things because it was a nice excuse to drink.

-Alcoholics (or whatever you want to call us) get to a point in their drinking where they’re unable to manage any emotion in a healthy way.
-Drinking is the solution for boredom, frustration, sadness, and extreme happiness.
+People who abuse alcohol get to a point in their drinking where they cannot manage any emotion in a healthy way.
+Drinking is the solution to boredom, frustration, sadness, and extreme happiness.